s4ke/Master-Thesis/src/md/041-futures.md

 so that the type class is satisfied.
 This is because the concept of a `Future` does not change anything for shared-memory execution as there are no communication problems to fix.
 Nevertheless, we require a common interface so the parallel Arrows are portable across backends.
-The implementation is
+Here, the implementation is:

 ~~~~ {.haskell}
 data BasicFuture a = BF a